DongliangLarryYi/Python-data-structure/README.md

 # Python data structure code

- -**set_range_sum.py:** Use splay tree to efficiently store the set, add, delete and find elements.
+ - **set_range_sum.py:** Use splay tree to efficiently store the set, add, delete and find elements.
 For each node in the tree, store additionally the sum of all the elements in the subtree of this node.

+*Please contact yidongliang@gmail.com, if you have any suggestions or questions on my code.*